How to do air travel with kids (and no stress)

 Many parents dread the thought of flying with young children.
 But it doesn’t need to send shivers down your spine.
 With a bit of planning and preparation, everyone can enjoy a stress-free flight.

-Flying is considered the fastest and most comfortable way to get to your holiday destination.
-And while we might not be able to reach those long-haul dream spots right now, a change of scenery, whether in your own country or abroad, can provide well-deserved R&R for the whole family.
+A change of scenery, whether in your own country or abroad, can provide some well-deserved R&R for the whole family.

-But when it comes to planning a trip after you’ve started a family, many parents are hesitant to fly.
-They imagine the horror of screaming children, changing nappies in a tiny bathroom and irritating other passengers with their noisy tots’ feet kicking the back of the seat in front.
+But when it comes to planning a trip with children in tow, many parents are hesitant to fly.
+The thought of changing nappies in a tiny bathroom, non-stop screaming, or their little ones irritating other passengers by kicking the back of their seats is too much to bear.

-Not worth it, right?
-Well, that’s not necessarily true…
+It’s not worth it, right?
+That’s not necessarily true…

-We’ve put together a list of the best tips for flying with kids, which will hopefully help you avoid the tuts and sighs (and the chaos that is popping ears upon landing) and instead leave you feeling ready to kick-off your holiday fun.
+We’ve put together ten top tips for flying with kids, to help you avoid the tuts and sighs (and the chaos of popping ears upon landing) and leave you feeling ready to kick off your holiday fun.

 When packing for a plane trip with kids, you need to think smart and practical.